-A comprehensive glossary of 48+ terms used in nonprofit accounting, fund accounting, donor management, and compliance.
+A comprehensive glossary of 53+ terms used in nonprofit accounting, fund accounting, donor management, and compliance.
+Key terms include expanded guides.

 A section of the U.S. Internal Revenue Code that grants tax-exempt status to nonprofit organizations organized for charitable, religious, educational, scientific, or literary purposes.
 Donations to 501(c)(3) organizations are tax-deductible for donors.